luyunghsiang/yhluweb/source/prospective.rst

   has many stages, including (1) identify problems, (2) study existing work, (3) determine the needed improvements, (4) improve existing methods, (5) evaluate the new methods, (6) explain the discoveries.
+  If a beginning researcher changes topics too often, this researcher does not have opportunities going through these stages and does not really have true experience being a researcher.

 - "I don't want to become a professor.
 I don't need to do research." or "I do not want to go to a graduate program.
 I do not need to do